1927–28 FA Cup: First round proper

 At this stage 40 clubs from the Football League Third Division North and South joined the 25 non-league clubs who came through the qualifying rounds.
-Of those Third Division sides not playing in the First Round Proper, Millwall and Brentford were given a bye to the Third Round, Barrow were entered into the Fourth Qualifying Round (losing 3–1 to Workington), and Torquay United were not involved at any stage of the competition.
-To make the number of matches up, non-league Northfleet United, Aberdare Athletic and Leyton were given byes to this round.
+Millwall and Brentford were given byes to the third round while Torquay United did not enter the competition this season.
+To make the number of matches up, non-league sides Northfleet United, Aberdare Athletic and Leyton were given byes to this round, with Leyton having won the previous season's FA Amateur Cup and Aberdare Athletic having only recently been voted out of the Football League (in favour of Torquay).

 34 matches were scheduled to be played on Saturday, 26 November 1927.
 Six matches were drawn and went to replays in the following midweek fixture.

 Second round proper

 The matches were played on Saturday, 10 December 1927.
 Two matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

-The 44 First and Second Division clubs, entered the competition at this stage, along with Third Division Millwall and Brentford.
-Also given a bye to this round of the draw were amateur side Corinthian.
+The 44 First and Second Division clubs, entered the competition at this stage, along with Third Division Millwall and Brentford and amateur side Corinthian.
+London Caledonians and Peterborough & Fletton United were the last qualifying clubs remaining in the draw.

 The matches were scheduled for Saturday, 14 January 1928.
 Three matches were drawn and went to replays in the following midweek fixture.